 This subclause specifies aspects of PASN authentication when one of FT AKMPs 00-0F-AC: [3, 4, 13, 19] is used as the Base AKMP.

-PASN authentication with FT relies on FT key hierarchy already being established via the FT initial mobility domain association (13.4.2 (FT initial mobility domain association in an RSN)).
-PASN protocol messages carry FT PMKR1Name as the PMKID, and the PASN PTKSA is established like any other Base AKMP.
+PASN authentication, When used with FT, PASN authentication is an RSNA protocol, and relies on the FT key hierarchy already being established via the FT initial mobility domain association (13.4.2 (FT initial mobility domain association in an RSN)).
+PASN protocol messages carry the FT PMKR10Name as the PMKID, and the PASN PTKSA is established like any other Base AKMP.

-Wrapped Data shall be optionally present in PASN first frame.
-When present it shall contain a set of elements that include RSNE (9.4.2.23 (RSNE)), MDE (9.4.2.45 (MDE(#1776))), and FTE (9.4.2.46 (FTE(#1776))) as specified for the first message of FT authentication sequence (13.8.2 (FT authentication sequence: contents of first message)).

-Wrapped Data shall be optionally present in the second PASN frames but shall be present if Wrapped Data was present in the first PASN frame.
-When present it shall contain a set of elements that include RSNE (9.4.2.23 (RSNE)), MDE (9.4.2.45 (MDE(#1776))), and FTE (9.4.2.46 (FTE(#1776))) as specified for the second message of FT authentication sequence (13.8.2 (FT authentication sequence: contents of first message)).

-Wrapped Data shall be absent in the third PASN frame.
-The elements in the Wrapped Data are used for additional validation FT security parameters as being used in PASN authentication.
+The Wrapped Data element shall be optionally present in the PASN first frame.
+When the Wrapped Data element is not present, the authentication is non-FT PASN.
+When present, the authentication is FT PASN.
+The Wrapped Data element it shall contain a set of elements that include RSNE (9.4.2.23 (RSNE)), MDE (9.4.2.45 (MDE(#1776))), and FTE (9.4.2.46 (FTE(#1776))) as specified for the first message of the FT authentication sequence (13.8.2 (FT authentication sequence: contents of first message)).
+The Wrapped Data element shall be optionally present in the second PASN frames but shall be present if the Wrapped Data element was present in the first PASN frame.
+When present it shall contain a set of elements that include the RSNE (9.4.2.23 (RSNE)), the MDE (9.4.2.45 (MDE(#1776))), and the FTE (9.4.2.46 (FTE(#1776))) as specified for the second message of the FT authentication sequence (13.8.23 (FT authentication sequence: contents of first second message)).
+The Wrapped Data element shall be absent in the third PASN frame.
+The elements in the Wrapped Data element are used for additional validation FT security parameters as being used in PASN authentication.

 TGme Editor: Instruction: Please insert the following clause after 12.13.6 and renumber following clauses accordingly:

+12.13.7 Tunneled PASN

+Tunneled PASN allows a STA to perform ephemeral key exchanges with a target AP through another AP with which a PASN session is established, and where both APs advertise the same SSID (non-FT case) and the same mobility domain (FT case).
+The APs advertize this possibility by setting the Tunneled PASN Capability bit in the Extended Capability field.
+The STA establishes a PASN session with the first AP.
+The STA then shall send to the first AP a PASN first frame that includes the Tunneled PASN element.
+The Tunneled PASN element shall contain the address that the STA intends to use with the target AP, and the BSSID of the target AP’s BSS.
+The ephemeral key passed in the PASN first frame shall be the key that the STA intends to use with the target AP.

+The PASN second frame shall include the Tunneled PASN element with the STA address and the the BSSID of the target AP’s BSS.
+The ephemeral key passed in the PASN second frame shall be the key provided by the target AP.
+The TIE shall be present with Timeout Interval Type field set to 1.

+Authentication to the target AP is successful if the target AP receives the PASN third frame within the time indicated by the Timeout Interval Value field.

 TGme Editor: Instruction: Please insert the following clause at the end of clause 9.4.2:

+9.4.2.xx.
+Tunneled PASN element

+The Tunneled PASN element is present in tunneled PASN frames (12.13.17).
+The format of the Tunneled PASN element is shown in Figure XX.